avantikalal/avantikalal.github.io/index.md

 ## About

-Dr. Avantika Lal is a biological scientist with experience in computational and experimental genomics, next-generation sequencing and machine learning.
+Dr. Avantika Lal is a computational biologist whose research focuses on the application of machine learning and deep learning to genomic data.
 She is currently a Senior Genomic Data Scientist at Insitro.

 Previously, she was a Senior Scientist in Deep Learning and Genomics at NVIDIA, and a postdoctoral researcher in the Departments of Genetics and Pathology at Stanford University.
-Her research focuses on development of machine learning and deep learning tools to analyze genomic data.

 Her areas of expertise include functional genomics, next-generation sequencing, cancer genomics, bioinformatics, computational biology, machine learning, and deep learning.